pace-neutrons/Horace/documentation/adr/0021-use-keyword-args.md

 ## Decision

-The MATLAB APIs will support positional, optional flag and keyword arguments:
+The MATLAB APIs will support positional, optional, flag and keyword arguments:

 - flag arguments will be prefixed with `-`
 - if the same parameter is passed as both a flag and keyword argument an error will be raised if their values are inconsistent